Why might you want to learn how to read tarot cards?

 Anyway, the results were terrifyingly accurate!

 First of all, my signifier card—the card that signifies who I am in this exact moment—was the Judgment card reversed.
-I had only an hour ago spiraled into a classic depressive episode of self-loathing, and here I was drawing the Judgment card reversed to signify this seething ball of negative self-judgment.
+I had only an hour ago spiraled into an episode of self-loathing, and here I was drawing the Judgment card reversed to signify this seething ball of negative self-judgment.

 Spooky!
 I almost stopped right there.

-Next, despite my thorough shuffling, all three of my Minor Arcana cards were from the suit of Pentacles, which represents earthly matters, like money and material possessions.
-My husband and I had spent the morning reviewing our budget and expenses and making sure we had enough money to make ends meet this month.
+Next, despite my thorough shuffling, all three of my Minor Arcana cards were from the suit of Pentacles.
+Pentacles represent earthly matters, like money and material possessions.
+My husband and I had spent the morning reviewing our expenses and making sure we had enough money to make ends meet this month.
 The last thing I said out loud was, “I’m never going to be able to own a home.”
 And now you’re telling me that in a stack of 56 cards of 4 different suits, all 3 of my cards were from the suit that represents money?

 I won’t go into the details of each card here, but it’s safe to say Tarot hooked me then and there!